BANGAUTOGLASS

 This is one of the most common questions G80 owners have, and the short answer is: it depends on your policy.
 Comprehensive auto insurance generally covers windshield replacement when the damage results from road debris, weather, or similar events — but coverage for the ADAS recalibration component varies.
 Some policies include it as part of the glass claim; others treat it separately or require specific documentation that it was a required procedure following covered glass work.

 If you haven't started an insurance claim yet, Bang AutoGlass can assist you with the claim process to help make sure the necessary service is documented properly.
-We don't file the claim on your behalf, but we can help you understand what to communicate to your insurer and what documentation supports coverage for both the glass and the calibration.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 It's worth having that conversation before assuming calibration won't be covered — many policies do include it when it's clearly required as a result of the glass work.

 As for pricing more generally: the cost of a Genesis G80 windshield replacement and ADAS recalibration is influenced by several factors — your specific trim level and glass features, whether your vehicle has a HUD requiring specialized glass, the type of calibration required, and your insurance coverage.
 We don't publish flat-rate prices for this reason, but we're happy to discuss your specific vehicle and situation when you reach out.